Nancy J. Bell Graduate Faculty Excellence In Mentoring Award

 - This award supports excellence in teaching awards administered by the Graduate School for graduate part-time instructors at Texas Tech University.
 This award recognizes outstanding scholarly activity and excellence in teaching and is awarded annually during the state-wide graduate student appreciation week.
 Each awardee receives a $1,000 honorarium before taxes and will be honored at a ceremony during the appreciation week.

 - Students may not apply directly for the award.
 They must be nominated by a graduate faculty member.
 Eligible nominees should be an outstanding teacher and have been a graduate part-time instructor during the academic year that they are being nominated to receive the award.
 Nominees should have at least 18 hours of graduate work in the field of teaching responsibility and who have full responsibility for the class or classes they teach.
-The nomination form is currently open with a deadline of February 15, 2019.
+The nomination form is currently closed.
+The next nomination cycle will open in December 2019, with a February 15, 2020 deadline.

 Outstanding Thesis & Dissertation Awards

 - The Graduate School is pleased to announce these awards in recognition of the quality of theses and dissertations that our graduate students are producing.
 As our guide for the criteria and nomination cycle, we have adopted the Council of Graduate Schools (CGS) outstanding dissertation award model.
 Our awards are monetary and the applicable dissertation award winner will also be nominated to CGS/ProQuest as part of their annual competition to recognize an outstanding dissertation representing original work that makes an unusually significant contribution to the discipline being considered that year.
 Awards will be given annually according to the research topic.
 During the during the odd years, biological life sciences and humanities/fine arts will be awarded; even years, social sciences, mathematics, physical sciences, and engineering will be awarded.
-The next nomination cycle will open on April 9, 2019 and the deadline is May 15, 2019.
+The nomination cycle is currently open with a deadline of May 22, 2019.

 For More Info & Nomination Form, please click here